taiki-e/upload-rust-binary-action/README.md

       types: [created]
   ```

-You can upload binaries from any event by specifying the `ref` input option.
+You can upload binaries from arbitrary event to arbitrary tag by specifying the `ref` input option.

 For example, to upload binaries to the `my_tag` tag, specify `ref` input option as follows: